Phate6660/WBMPFMPD/README.md

 By the way, if anyone has suggestions for this little project, please feel free to suggest away.
 I will most likely implement it.

+### Requirements
+1. A functioning mpd server.
+2. `mpc` - A command line client for mpd.
+3. `ncmpcpp` - Another command line client for mpd.
+Working on removing this requirement so that this won't be needed in the future.

+### Install
+Copy "favicon.png" and "music.php" to the root folder of your server.

+To access, go to "http(s)://server.address/music.php".

 ### Screenshots

 **Overview**